An Introduction to LWVCC Studies

 Study committees are chaired by one or two Board members, who help to enlist members who will be as neutral or balanced as possible, representing all sides of the study issue.
 Specific roles for each member are determined based upon their experience with the issue.

-The Calvert League has authored many studies in its 50- plus years history: on transportation, housing, the needs of children, transparency in government, the county’s environmental practices, etc. The studies directly or indirectly led to the formation of the Collaborative for Children, the swimming pool, the Harriet Elizabeth Brown Community Center, the Housing Authority, the Green Expo, etc. Let’s keep the possibility of initiating a study in mind as we identify civic problems.
+The Calvert League has authored many studies in its 50- plus years history: on transportation, housing, the needs of children, Transparency of County Governance - 2014 and associated appendices, transparency in government -2017, the county’s environmental practices, etc. The studies directly or indirectly led to the formation of the Collaborative for Children, the swimming pool, the Harriet Elizabeth Brown Community Center, the Housing Authority, the Green Expo, etc. Let’s keep the possibility of initiating a study in mind as we identify civic problems.

-The local studies underway can be found under Calvert.
+The local studies most recently completed or underway can be found under Calvert.

 Legislative priorities and ISSUES publications from LWVMD, which can be found under Maryland.